Ammar-nasr13/CSS-tutorials/README.md

 - concept => margin collapse => mean if you give element margin-bottom = 50 and you give another element margin-top = 30 => total margin between them = 50 .
 - if you want to put element in the middel on the page you can use => margin = auto;
 - margin accept negative value.

+**outline**

+- work in only 4 direction.
+- ouline-style
+- outline-width
+- outline-color
+- shorthand property => outline => accept 3 value.
+- outline-offset => Used to create spacing between the outline and the element itself.

+## block - inline - inlineblock - ( width - height - function - margin )

+**block**